Poll: Which of my five main original characters is your favorite? Vote Now!

 My name is Nick.
 That much should be obvious.

-I'm twenty-four years old, just living life as he wants to, and an obviously avid writer, having been a part of Fanfiction.net since October 2002.
-God, has it really been eleven years since I first started here?
-Jeez, suddenly I feel older than I should be, damn it...
+I'm twenty-five years old, just living life as I want to, and an obviously avid writer, having been a part of Fanfiction.net since October 2002.
+It's been almost twelve years since I started here, too.
+God, I'm feeling REALLY OLD right now...

 As for what I write, I like to write action stuff with emotional and fluffy stuff tied in to it.
 I'm trying to not have my original characters be in the spotlight all the time, but it's tricky.
 I'm getting by, though.